ziemek-bucko/blog/_content/ggplot2-theme-cheat-sheet.md

 ```
 That's a lot of arguments, right?
 Fortunately, they are mostly self-explanatory:

+### family
-* family: Your desired font family.
+Your desired font family.
 To browse available fonts, use windowsFonts().

+### face
-* face: You can pick the font face from among "plain", "italic", "bold", or "bold.italic".
+You can pick the font face from among "plain", "italic", "bold", or "bold.italic".
 Keep in mind that in some cases, font face may already be specified in the family argument.

-* color: The color of your text.
+* **color**: The color of your text.
 You can use both <a href="http://sape.inf.usi.ch/sites/default/files/ggplot2-colour-names.png">R's predefined colors</a> and hexadecimal values.

-* size: Your desired text size in <a href="https://www.computerhope.com/jargon/f/font-size.htm#:~:text=A%20font%20is%20often%20measured,a%20half%20of%20an%20inch.">points.</a>
+* **size**: Your desired text size in <a href="https://www.computerhope.com/jargon/f/font-size.htm#:~:text=A%20font%20is%20often%20measured,a%20half%20of%20an%20inch.">points.</a>

-* hjust: horizontal justification that takes a value between 0 and 1 (0: left-justified, 1: right-justified).
+* **hjust**: Horizontal justification that takes a value between 0 and 1 (0: left-justified, 1: right-justified). hjust and vjust are brilliantly explained in detail <a href="https://stackoverflow.com/questions/7263849/what-do-hjust-and-vjust-do-when-making-a-plot-using-ggplot">here</a>.

-* vjust: vertical justification, see above.
+* **vjust**: Vertical justification, see above.

+* **angle**: The angle of your text elements, ranging from 0-360 and applied counterclockwise.

+* **lineheight**: Line height that applies to text elements which occupy more than one line.

+* **margin**: The margin around your elements.
+The margin argument is used together with the margin() function. **margin() takes 5 arguments:** four margins specified in the direction of top, right, bottom, left, and the unit argument like "pt" for points, or "cm" for centimeters.

+* **debug**: This is a useful argument when working on your theme().
+Setting the debug to a logical TRUE outputs a plot with all the text elements marked by colored rectangles, so that you can better see the effects of your changes.

+* **inherit_blank**: If set to TRUE, this argument makes an element inherit the blank state from its parent.